 Choose growing basil seeds or plants.
 Will you start by growing basil seeds or basil plants?
 Either option is very easy to do when growing basil outdoors.

 - If you choose growing basil seeds, scatter the seeds over the location that you have chosen and lightly cover with dirt.
 Water thoroughly.
-Thin to 6 inches apart once the seedling come up.
+Thin to 6 inches (15 cm.) apart once the seedling come up.

-- If you choose growing basil plants, dig a small hole, tease out the root ball some and plant the basil plant in the ground.
+- If you choose growing basil plants, dig a small hole, tease out the root ball some, and plant the basil plant in the ground.
 Water thoroughly.

-Wait till the temperature is right.
+Wait until the temperature is right.
 When growing basil outdoors, it is very important to remember that basil is very sensitive to cold and even a light frost will kill it.
 Do not plant seeds or basil plants until all danger of frost has passed.

 Harvest often.
-The trick to how to grow basil that is large and abundant is to harvest often.
+The trick on how to grow basil that is large and abundant is to harvest often.
 The more you harvest basil, the more the plant will grow.
 When harvesting, pinch off the stem right above where a pair of leaves are growing.
 After you harvest, two more stems will start to grow, which means twice the leaves next time you harvest!

 Remove flowers.
 Once a basil plant flowers, the leaves start to lose their good flavor.
 If you remove any flowers, the leaves will get their good flavor back in just a day or so.